byu-is-566/is-566-11-final-project-instuctions/milestone-2-instructions.md

 Use `prefect/agent_log.md` to document your development process: what worked, what didn't, what you'd do differently.

-> [!IMPORTANT]
-> 📷 Grab a screenshot of the Prefect flow running successfully (terminal output or Prefect UI showing a completed run).
-Save this screenshot as `m2_task2.3.png` (or jpg) to the `screenshots` folder in the assignment repository.

 ---

 ## Task 3: Integrate Web Analytics Data into dbt